-8.1 Individuals arrested are required be taken before a Judicial Officer (Commissioner) without unnecessary delay and no later than 24 hours after the arrest or the first session of court following the filing of the charging document in the instance of a warrantless arrest.

-8.2 Any confession or statements made by the individual may not be admissible at trial if given at the request of the police and detained by police for longer than 24 hours without appearing before a judicial officer to determine if probable cause existed to continue to detain the subject.
+- 8.1 Individuals arrested are required be taken before a Judicial Officer (Commissioner) without unnecessary delay and no later than 24 hours after the arrest or the first session of court following the filing of the charging document in the instance of a warrantless arrest. - 8.2 Any confession or statements made by the individual may not be admissible at trial if given at the request of the police and detained by police for longer than 24 hours without appearing before a judicial officer to determine if probable cause existed to continue to detain the subject.

+Chapter 3 - Role & Legal Authority
-8.3 Unnecessary delay may occur where the police have deferred taking the accused before a Judicial Officer without justification, even in cases when the presentment is within the required 24-hour period.
-The following are generally accepted as justifications for delay:

-8.3.1 routine processing procedures;

-8.3.2 determining whether or not the charging document should be issued;

-8.3.3 verifying the commission of the specified crime;

-8.3.4 obtaining information likely to be a significant aid in averting harm to persons or the loss of property of substantial value; or

-8.3.5 obtaining any relevant non-testimonial information likely to be significant in discovering the identity of accomplices or preventing the loss of relevant evidence.

-8.4 The arrested party may voluntarily and knowingly waive the right of prompt presentment.
+- 8.3 Unnecessary delay may occur where the police have deferred taking the accused before a Judicial Officer without justification, even in cases when the presentment is within the required 24-hour period.
+The following are generally accepted as justifications for delay: - 8.3.1 routine processing procedures; - 8.3.2 determining whether or not the charging document should be issued; - 8.3.3 verifying the commission of the specified crime; - 8.3.4 obtaining information likely to be a significant aid in averting harm to persons or the loss of property of substantial value; or - 8.3.5 obtaining any relevant non-testimonial information likely to be significant in discovering the identity of accomplices or preventing the loss of relevant evidence. - 8.4 The arrested party may voluntarily and knowingly waive the right of prompt presentment.
 This waiver would substantiate any delay and make admissible any statement/confession obtained prior to presentment.
 MDTA Police Form 56, Advice of Rights to Prompt Presentment, will be used for this purpose.

-Directives Manual Revision Date: 12-11-17 Directives Manual Revision Date: 12-11-17 -- ------------ -------- ---------- ------- ----------

-SECTION PAGE Section I - MdTA Police Statutory Authority & Jurisdiction Jurisdictions 1 Primary Jurisdiction, Executive Order 01.01.2004.28, Memorandums of Ag Authority of Maryland Police Officers greement, State-Wide Section II - Procedures 3

-Prohibitions, Required Actions, Notification Requirements, Joint Investigations, Rendering Assistance, Acting on a Request, and Emergency Situations, Responsibilities of MdTA Police Officers to Outside Police Officers Acting Within MdTA Jurisdiction, Injuries, Equipment Damage, Written Agreements for Services Provided
+SECTION PAGE Section I - MdTA Police Statutory Authority & Jurisdiction Jurisdictions 1 Primary Jurisdiction, Executive Order 01.01.2004.28, Memorandums of Agreement Authority of Maryland Police Officers ıt, State-Wide Section II - Procedures 3 Prohibitions, Required Actions, Notification Requirements, Joint Investigations, Rendering on a Request, and Emergency Situations, Responsibilities of MdTA Police Office Officers Acting Within MdTA Jurisdiction, Injuries, Equipment Damage, Written A Services Provided ers to Outside